 At Wild at Heart, we are delighted to make award-winning English food – delicious sauces, condiments and preserves made from traditionally wild and native fruits, shoots and leaves.
 Although many of our products are quite “original”, they are inspired by centuries-old ways of preserving and pairing up foods and flavours which grow in the same area.

-We are particularly proud of our newer lines: Delicious Seaweed and Wild Garlic Mayonnaises made with free range egg, Wild Garlic Pesto made with Kentish garlic leaves and a vegetarian version of Parmesan cheese, gorgeous Nettle Pesto with garlic & lemon, (fantastic with new potatoes), Elderflower Preserve, created with crab apples and thousands of wild, English elderflower petals – and Pickled Samphire, using the best, Essex marsh samphire and a secret blend of herbs and spices.
-Equally though, we love our traditional gems, like Crab Apple Jelly, made from punchy, Kentish crab apples, which has proved capable of transporting people back 50 years, to the delights of their grandmother’s kitchen!
+We are particularly proud of our newer lines: Delicious Seaweed and Wild Garlic Mayonnaises made with free range egg, Wild Garlic Pesto made with Kentish garlic leaves and a vegetarian version of Parmesan cheese, gorgeous Nettle Pesto with garlic & lemon, (fantastic with new potatoes) – and Pickled Samphire, using the best, Essex marsh samphire and a secret blend of herbs and spices.
+Equally though, we love our traditional gems, like Wild Plum Chutney, made from Kentish damsons, which we bring up-to-date with the addition of fragrant ginger and cardamom seeds.

 The Hedgerow Cookbook